robinrodricks/FluentStorage/README.md

 - **Table Storage** is a simplistic way to store non-relational tabular data.
 - **Messaging** is an asynchronous mechanism to send simple messages between disconnected system.

+## Implementations

+There are various implementations of storage types curated on a [separate page](doc/implementations/index.md)

 ## Installation

 All packages are available on `nuget` and I consider it the primary release target.
 This is the list of curated packages we know about: